-Once an issuer decides to raise finance through a bond issuance, it typically runs a formal process by which intermediary firms make a pitch for the mandate to manage the bond offering.
-Once appointed, the firm (usually part of a syndicate or consortium of banks) may then carry out "pre-soundings" or market soundings11 to seek initial feedback from a small number of investors and representative of the issuers' targeted investor base.
+Once an issuer decides to raise finance through a bond issuance, it typically runs a formal process by which intermediary firms make a pitch for the mandate to actively manage the bond offering.
+Once appointed, the firm (usually part of a syndicate or consortium of banks) may then carry out "pre-soundings" or market soundings 12 to seek initial feedback from a small number of investors that are representative of the issuers' targeted investor base.